Tonight and Every Night: Plot

-The next day, Paul is planning to propose to Ros when he is called into his group captain's office and ordered to leave immediately on a secret assignment.
-Two weeks pass without word from Paul, causing Ros to worry.
-One night, Ros sees several flyers from Paul's squadron, and when they tell her that the entire squadron has been on a two-week leave, Ros believes that Paul has lost interest in their romance.
+The next day, Paul is planning to propose to Ros when he is called into his ordered to leave immediately on a secret assignment.
+Two weeks pass without word from him, causing Ros to worry.
+One night, she sees several flyers from his squadron, and when they tell her that the entire squadron has been on a two-week leave, she believes that Paul has lost interest in their romance.

-When Ros receives a note from Paul's father, Reverend Gerald Lundy, asking to meet her after the show that night, she assumes that Paul has sent him as an emissary to terminate their relationship.
-Ros is relieved when Reverend Lundy explains that Paul has been assigned a special mission and shows her a Bible that Paul had sent to his father.
-The Reverend opens the Bible to the page marked by Ros's picture, and on that page, a passage, proposing marriage, is highlighted.
+When Ros receives a note from Paul's father, Reverend Gerald Lundy, asking to meet her after the show that night, she assumes that he has sent him as an emissary to terminate their relationship.
+She is relieved when he explains it all and shows her a Bible that Paul had sent to him.
+The Reverend opens it to the page marked by Ros's picture, showing her a highlighted passage, proposing marriage.
 The Reverend then proposes for his absent son and welcomes Ros to the family.

 Upon learning of Paul's proposal, Tommy jealously predicts that Ros will desert the theater.
-When Paul returns soon after and asks Ros to honeymoon in Canada, she refuses to leave the troupe until Tommy offers his congratulations and insists that she go.
+When he returns soon after and asks Ros to honeymoon in Canada, she refuses to leave the troupe until Tommy offers his congratulations and insists that she go.
 Afterward, Judy, who is secretly in love with Tommy, goes to console him at the pub, and after drinking a toast to Ros, they kiss.
 Their happiness is short-lived, however, as a German bomb strikes the pub, killing them both.
 Despite the tragedy, the night's performance goes on, and as Ros sings Judy's song, she determines to stay with the show.